Shreyansh-Agarwal2022/SmartRailwayTicket/README.md

 # Smart Railway Ticket Verification Prototype

-See blog how this works and requirements : (In progress)
+See blog how this works and requirements : https://shreyanshagarwal.hashnode.dev/smart-railway-ticket-verification-using-raspberry-pi

 ### Understanding file structure